Skip to content

 Once you’ve accepted the role of Champion, we’ll confirm the locations, dates, and times of all sessions and send you everything you need to be prepared.

-If you’re interested in the program but unsure if you can attend all mandatory sessions, feel free to contact us, we’re happy to discuss your situation.
+If you’re interested in the program but unsure if you can attend all mandatory sessions, please reach out.
+We’re happy to discuss your situation.

 When you accept your role as a champion, you’ll receive a form to specify your preferred payment method (cheque or e-transfer) and provide your personal information.
-Each champion will receive a $600 honorarium after completing three activities.
+Each champion will receive the fund after completing three activities.

-Unfortunately, no. Due to limited space, Park Champion roles are only available to new applicants.
-However, you are welcome to apply to be a mentor for the new cohort.
+Unfortunately, no. Due to limited space, Champion roles are only available to new applicants.
+However, you are welcome to apply to be a mentor for the new cohort and participate in the activities organized by the new Champions.

 Yes.
-You are welcome to deliver your activities in any language you are comfortable with and that best helps you engage your community.
+You are welcome to deliver your activities in any language you are comfortable with, as long as it helps you engage your community.

 The Montreal Urban Park Champions mentoring program offers community members from equity-deserving neighbourhoods training and coaching to help them enhance or transform vacant or underused spaces into public green areas.